visualia/visualia/docs/utils/grids.md

 #### Example

-Let's generate a polar grid with `6` items and map each item index to a hue value.
-Hovering / tapping circles shows grid item data.
+Let's generate a rectangular grid with `4 * 4` items and map each item index to a hue value.
+Hovering / tapping on items shows its data.

 ```md
 <svg width="200" height="200">